alecosanchez/HTML/README.md

 # HTML
-These projects are part of a class dealing with the fundamental principals of networks and web development.
+The project in this repo are part a university clas dealing with the fundamental principals of networks and web development.